Mathematical joke: Stereotypes of mathematicians

-Some jokes are based on stereotypes of mathematicians tending to think in complicated, abstract terms, causing them to lose touch with the "real world".
-These compare mathematicians to physicists, engineers, or the "soft" sciences in a form similar to an Englishman, an Irishman and a Scotsman, showing the other scientists doing something practical, while the mathematician proposes a theoretically valid but physically nonsensical solution.
+Some jokes are based on stereotypes of mathematicians, who are often perceived as thinking in complicated, abstract terms, which can cause them to lose touch with the "real world."
+These comparisons liken mathematicians to physicists, engineers, or the "soft" sciences, such as an Englishman, an Irishman and a Scotsman, illustrating that other scientists undertake practical endeavors.
+In contrast, the mathematician proposes a theoretically valid but physically nonsensical solution.

 Mathematicians are also shown as averse to making hasty generalizations from a small amount of data, even if some form of generalization seems plausible:

 A classic joke involving stereotypes is the "Dictionary of Definitions of Terms Commonly Used in Math Lectures".
-Examples include "Trivial: If I have to show you how to do this, you're in the wrong class" and "Similarly: At least one line of the proof of this case is the same as before."
+Examples include "Trivial: If I have to show you how to do this, you're in the wrong class", "Similarly: At least one line of the proof of this case is the same as before," and "This proof is left as an exercise to the reader."

 Non-mathematician's math

 This category of jokes comprises those that exploit common misunderstandings of mathematics, or the expectation that most people have only a basic mathematical education, if any.

 The joke is that the employee fails to understand the scientist's implication of the uncertainty in the age of the fossil and uses false precision.